gusamarante/dsgepy/README.md

 Computing the likelihood of models involve using the kalman filter. `pykalman` is available for python, but some adjustments to the original library are needed to use with this library.
 So **in order for `dsgepy` to work you need the corrected version of `pykalman`, available [here](https://github.com/gusamarante/pykalman).
-Make sure to clone this version and add it to the interpreter befor using `dsgepy`**.
-The corrections here correct the way `pykalman` handles masked numpy arrays and deals with ill-estimated covariance matrices.
+Make sure to clone this version and add it to your interpreter before using `dsgepy`**.
+The corrections here deal with the way `pykalman` handles masked numpy arrays and handles with ill-estimated covariance matrices.

 ---
 # Example
 A full example on how to use this library with a small New Keynesian model is available in [this Jupyter notebook](https://github.com/gusamarante/pydsge/blob/master/Example/example_snkm.ipynb).
 The model used in the example is descibred briefly by the following equations:

 <img src="http://latex.codecogs.com/gif.latex?\tilde{y}_{t}=E_{t}\left(\tilde{y}_{t+1}\right)-\frac{1}{\sigma}\left[\hat{i}_{t}-E_{t}\left(\pi_{t+1}\right)\right]+\psi_{ya}^{n}\left(\rho_{a}-1\right)a_{t}" />